 Driving emissions out of Centrica’s fleet

-Electrification of transport is a key part of Centrica’s efforts to cut its internal carbon footprint
+Electrification of transportation is a key part of Centrica’s efforts to cut its internal carbon footprint

 Focused fleet and company car management

-To demonstrate this commitment, Centrica signed up to EV100 in 2019.
-EV100 is a global initiative that brings together forward-looking companies that want to accelerate the transition to EVs and make electric transport the new normal by 2030.
-As part of this group, Centrica will be able share learning about the roll-out and drive the transition forward together.
+Centrica remains a signatory of EV100, which we signed up to in 2019 - a global initiative that brings together forwardlooking companies that want to accelerate the transition to EVs and make electric transportation the new normal by 2030.
+As part of this group, Centrica will be able share learning about the rollout to drive the transition forward together.

 Engineers will be using Centrica Business Solutions Fleet Charger Management system and driver app.
 The solution acts

 as a virtual fuel card and makes it possible to plug in to any standard charger, whether at home, at the workplace or on the

 road and be automatically reimbursed for the charging costs.

 The company is currently increasing the EV engineer workforce through training existing engineers, recruiting new engineers, and creating 1,000 new engineering apprenticeships by the end of 2022, and at least an additional 2,500 apprentices by 2030.